 - 1 1/2 teaspoons Boyajian Pure Orange Oil

 - 1/2 cup chopped pecans

 - 2 teaspoons Klass Chili Powder Seasoning formerly Znax 2go

 - Prepare brownies mix according to the instructions on the box.

-- To the mixture add 2 teaspoons of the Boyajian Orange Oil and the chopped walnuts.
+- To the mixture add the Boyajian Orange Oil and the chopped pecans.

 - Remove from oven.
-While still hot liberally sprinkle on the Znax 2go Chile Powder Mix.
+While still hot liberally sprinkle on the chili seasoning mix.

 - Gently press the powder onto the top of the brownies.

 - Let cool then cut into squares and serve.

 Mexican Orange Chili Brownies …They’re What’s for A Mexican Dessert